 Sun Hat

-It gets sunny in Hawaii, and you’re going to spend most of your time outside.
+It gets sunny in Hawaii, and you will spend most of your time outside.
 Make sure to protect your face with a nice sun hat.

 Short Sleeve Button